netxms/netxms-doc/admin/appendix.rst

        Should have same value as ``ExternalSubagent`` parameter in external subagent configuration file.
      - No defaults
-   * - ExternalParameter
+   * - ExternalMetric
      - Adds metric handled by external command.
-To add multiple parameters, you should use multiple ``ExternalParameter`` entries.
+To add multiple metrics, you should use multiple ``ExternalMetric`` entries.
 On Windows platform system process execution API's CreateProcess() is used to run the command, it will search in PATH, but the command should be with file extension, e.g. ``command.exe``.
      - No defaults
-   * - ExternalParameterShellExec
+   * - ExternalMetricProvider
-     - ExternalParameterShellExec has same meaning as ExternalParameter with exception that agent will use shell to execute specified command instead of system process execution API.
-This difference presented only on Windows system, on other systems ExternalParameter and ExternalParameterShellExec behaves identically.
+     - Specifies external command and execution interval after semicolon (:).
+       External command returns a number of metrics and their values.
+Metrics are cached by the agent and returned to server per request.
+Command should return data in *metric=value* format each pair in new line.
      - No defaults
+   * - ExternalMetricProviderTimeout
+     - Timeout in seconds for external metric provider execution
+     - 30
+   * - ExternalMetricShellExec
+     - ExternalMetricShellExec has same meaning as ExternalMetric with exception that agent will use shell to execute specified command instead of system process execution API.
+This difference presented only on Windows system, on other systems ExternalMetric and ExternalMetricShellExec behaves identically.
+     - No defaults
+   * - ExternalMetricTimeout
+     - Timeout in milliseconds for external metrics.
+Value of ``DefaultExecutionTimeout`` will be used if this parameter is not set.
+     -
+   * - ExternalParameter
+     - Deprecated, replaced by ``ExternalMetric``
+     -
+   * - ExternalParameterProvider
+     - Deprecated, replaced by ``ExternalMetricProvider``
+     -
    * - ExternalParametersProvider
-     - Adds list of metrics that are cached by the agent and returned to server per request.
-Metrics should be returned in *metric=value* format each pair in new line.
+     - Deprecated, replaced by ``ExternalMetricProvider``
-     - No defaults
+     -
    * - ExternalParameterProviderTimeout
-     - Timeout in seconds for external parameters provider execution
+     - Deprecated, replaced by ``ExternalMetricProviderTimeout``
+     -
+   * - ExternalParameterShellExec
+     - Deprecated, replaced by ``ExternalMetricShellExec``
-     - 30
+     -
    * - ExternalSubagent
      - ID of external subagent.
 Should be same as ``ExternalMasterAgent`` in master agent configuration file.